paboulos/http-async-svc/README.md

 |     ETag      | The entity tag associated with the entity.                                                                          |
 |    Expires    | The date and time at which this entity will no longer be valid and will need to be fetched from the original source |
 | Last-Modified | The last date and time when this entity changed                                                                     |

+## How to use Header and Request Parameters for the REST API

+-   Parameters that stay the same on all endpoints are better suited for headers.
+For example,\
+    authentication tokens get sent on every request.

+-   Parameters that are highly dynamic, especially when they’re only valid for a few endpoints,\
+    should go in the query string.
+For example filter parameters are different for every endpoint.
+-   the main use-case of the query string is filtering and specifically two special cases of\
+    filtering: searching and pagination. ex.
+GET /items?limit=20
+-   The query string is part of our URL, and our URL can be read by everyone sitting between the\
+    clients and the API, so we shouldn’t put sensitive data like passwords into the query string.
+-   Some dynamic requests can become unwieldly and difficult to debug.
+These require more design\
+    effort.
+One approach is to first use a POST or PUT request to a special endpoint.
+This creates\
+    an extension to the endpoint that is configured for GET to do queries on the returned uri.